-The UK Upland Waters Monitoring Network (UWMN) was set up in 1988 (then called the Acid Waters Network) to assess the chemical and biological response of acidified lakes and streams in the UK to the planned reduction in emissions.
-It was initially designed to provide chemical and biological data on the extent and degree of surface water acidification in the UK uplands, and underpin the science linking acid deposition to water quality and aquatic ecosystem health.
+The UK Upland Waters Monitoring Network (UWMN) was set up in 1988 (then called the Acid Waters Monitoring Network) by ENSIS Ltd, at University College London (UCL) under funding from the then Department of the Environment (later DETR and Defra).
+Its objective was to assess the chemical and biological response of acidified lakes and streams in the UK to the planned reduction in emissions.
+It was initially designed to provide chemical and biological data on the extent and degree of surface water acidification in the UK uplands and underpin the science linking acid deposition to water quality and aquatic ecosystem health.
 In recent years it has been adapted to address a wider range of questions, particularly with respect to understanding impacts of nitrogen enrichment, the influence of climate change and land use on upland waters, and interactions between these drivers and recovery from acidification.

-The original selection of eleven lakes and eleven streams was based on covering a wide deposition gradient, required minimal point source pollution and minimal catchment disturbance beyond those caused by traditional upland land use practices such as sheep grazing or forestry, and included forest-moorland pairs of sites.
-More recently additional stream sites have been added to broaden the acid-sensitivity gradient, while thermistor loggers have been deployed to continuously monitor water temperature.
+The eleven lakes and eleven streams were originally selected to cover a wide deposition gradient and included forest-moorland pairs of sites.
+Sites were required to be subject to minimal point source pollution and catchment disturbance beyond that caused by traditional upland land use practices such as sheep grazing or forestry.
+Additional stream sites have recently been added to broaden the acid-sensitivity gradient, while thermistor loggers are now deployed to continuously monitor water temperature.
 Water chemistry has been monitored monthly in streams and quarterly in lakes ever since the inception of the network to the present.
-A range of other biological parameters, including algae and higher aquatic plants, invertebrates and fish, in addition to lake sediment biology and chemistry, were also measured routinely up until 2016.
-While biological sampling continued beyond this point, most new biological samples were archived but not analysed.

-In April 2019, the Centre for Ecology & Hydrology (now UKCEH) took over management of the UWMN from ENSIS Ltd. Recently, most of the archived invertebrate and diatom samples have been analysed, and Defra are supporting collection and analysis of biological samples in 2021-22.
-In addition to this contribution, the UK UWMN is funded by the UK Centre for Ecology & Hydrology (UKCEH), Scottish Natural Heritage, the Welsh Government, Natural Resources Wales and Forest Research.
-It also receives considerable in-kind support for sampling and survey activity from UCL, Queen Mary University of London, SEPA, the Department of Agriculture, Environment and Rural Affairs in Northern Ireland, and several private volunteers.
+Biological monitoring involves annual assessment of algae (diatoms), higher aquatic plants and macroinvertebrates.
+Fish monitoring was discontinued in 2015 due to budget cuts.
+In April 2019, the Centre for Ecology & Hydrology (now UKCEH) took over management of the UWMN from ENSIS Ltd. After a significant funding hiatus from 2016, Defra are again supporting collection and analysis of biological samples in 2021.
+The UK UWMN also receives funding from the National Environment Research Council (NERC) via the UK Centre for Ecology & Hydrology (UKCEH), Scottish Natural Heritage, the Welsh Government, Natural Resources Wales, Forest Research and Moors for the Future, and also benefits from considerable in-kind support for sampling and survey activity from UCL, Queen Mary University of London, the Scottish Environment Protection Agency (SEPA), the Department of Agriculture, Environment and Rural Affairs (DAERA) in Northern Ireland, and several private volunteers.